aviral-io/speakingAgent/README.md

    python3 agent.py
    ```

 2. The application will prompt you to choose an AI provider to utilize for generating EXTEMPORE answers.
-Type `1` for Gemini, `2` for SambaNova, or `3` for OpenAI.
+Type `1` for Gemini, `2` for SambaNova, or `3` for OpenAI(I'll suggest use Sambanova key over gemini and openai).
 3. If you have not set it as a system environment variable, the terminal will prompt you to paste your relevant API key (`GEMINI_API_KEY`, `SAMBANOVA_API_KEY`, or `OPENAI_API_KEY`).
 4. The Chromium browser will launch visibly, automatically log in, find the practice grid, and execute the speaking tests completely hands-free!